giga-controller/controller/backend/README.md

 ## Getting Started

-Make sure your terminal is at the root of frontend
+Make sure your terminal is at the root of backend

-### Use [Poetry](https://python-poetry.org/) for dependency management.
+### Using [Poetry](https://python-poetry.org/) for dependency management.

 ```bash
 # Install Poetry (If using Windows, use WSL)